 Baked Roquefort Green Salad with Caramelised Red Onions

 As the weather cools down and the Autumnal products are so plentiful at our local market, I wanted to cook up a salad.
 I say cook, as my husband refuses to eat a plate of cold food!
 So, what better to mix melted cheese on vegetables and add some festive looking colours to greens with this baked roquefort green salad.
-It’s also easy enough to prepare in advance for entertaining.
+It’s also easy enough to prepare in advance for entertaining – and great at any time of year!

 Time to Cork up!